This year the annual Met Gala honoured the amazingly talented Rei Kawakubo.

 It marked the opening of the Met exhibition called “Rei Kawakubo / Comme des Garçons: Art of the In-Between”.

-Rei Kawakubo is one of my favorite designers of all times, right there next to Margiela, Yohji Yamamoto and Ann Demeulemeester.
+Rei Kawakubo is one of my favourite designers of all times.
+She’s right there next to Margiela, Yohji Yamamoto and Ann Demeulemeester.
 Her designs make you believe that fashion is a form of art.
 For me, her work is the visualization of Bjork’s music.
-Ok, let me explain myself better and you’ll end up loving her too (if you don’t already).
+Ok, let me explain myself better and you’ll end up loving her too (if you already don’t).

 The story of Comme des Garçons started in 1969 when Rei Kawakubo decided to put her creative ideas into reality.
 Before becoming a fashion designer, Rei worked in the advertising department of a textile company and as a fashion stylist.
-Even though she doesn’t have formal education as fashion designer her creativity and talent took over the world.
-We can really see her genius in everything she does.
+Even though she doesn’t have formal fashion education, her creativity and talent took over the world.
+We can see her genius in everything she does.
 She studied fine arts, literature and history of aesthetics.

 The year 1973 saw Comme des Garçons being born as a company on its own and in 1981 they did their first fashion show in Paris when the “Hiroshima Chic” term took life.
 Hiroshima Chic is the way the international press described Rei’s designs.
 It comes from the fact that in the 80’s, Rei Kawakubo would mostly make black, dark grey or white clothes, with unfinished edges and an asymmetrical aesthetic.
 She was redefining beauty in her own original punk way.

 Comme des Garçons garments look at you straight in the eyes and tell you “scratch everything you know about fashion, clear your mind and let yourself free of any biases”.